 There are many resources that you may find helpful as you prepare to nurse your new baby and/or as you encounter challenges along the way:

 - Drugs and Lactation Database (LactMed)

 Multiple studies have demonstrated that children whose parents read to them in the first few years of life have better vocabulary and language skills and are better prepared to enter school than their peers.
 As a result, the American Academy of Pediatrics has declared literacy promotion to be an essential component of pediatric care for all children.
 The pediatric practices at UPMC Cole have joined with the national organization, Reach Out and Read, to provide a book to all children at all well child visits from age 6 months through age 5 years.
 We also provide gently used books to siblings, older children, and children who are seen for other types of visits.

 We welcome your contribution to our Reach Out and Read initiative.
 If you are interested in volunteering to read to children in our waiting rooms, please call 814.274.6106.
-If you would like to make a monetary contribution to defray the cost of our new books, please contact Community Outreach at 814.274.5520.
+If you would like to make a monetary contribution to defray the cost of our new books, please contact the Cole Foundation at 814.274.5520.
 Finally, if you have gently used books that you would like to donate, please bring them to one of our pediatric offices.

 Medical Home for Children with Special Needs